Offer: magazine subscription

-Wash the lentils and cover with cold water in a bowl.
-Leave to soak overnight.
+For the filling: wash the lentils and cover with cold water in a bowl.
+Leave them to soak overnight.

-Drain the lentils and put them in a pressure cooker.
-Pour over enough water to cover them by about 3cm.
-Cook for 20-30 mins, until completely soft.
-Alternatively, cook them in a medium pan for about 1 - 1½ hrs until tender, adding extra water as needed to prevent them catching.
-Drain and leave to cool.
+Discard the soaking water, put the lentils in a pressure cooker, and pour over water to cover them by about 3cm.
+Cook the dal for 20-30 minutes, until completely soft.
+Alternatively, cook them in a medium pan for about 1 - 1½ hours until tender.
+You’ll need to add extra water to prevent the lentils catching.

-Tip the cooled lentils into a food processor and whizz to a paste.
-Transfer the paste to a heavy-bottomed frying pan and add the jaggery, fennel seeds, nutmeg and cardamom.
-Cook over a medium heat for 5-7 mins, stirring all the time, until the paste has thickened.
-Set aside to cool.
+Transfer the paste to a heavy-bottomed frying pan and add the sugar, fennel seeds, nutmeg and ground cardamom.
+Cook over a medium heat for 5-7 minutes, stirring all the time, until the paste has thickened.
+Leave on one side to cool.

-To make the dough, sieve the flour and salt into a mixing bowl.
-Using your fingertips, roughly incorporate the melted ghee into the flour and then add the saffron and its soaking water followed by enough cold water (about 100-125ml) to make a soft, but not sticky, dough.
-Knead in the bowl until smooth and then cover it and leave on one side at room temperature for 30 minutes.
+For the dough: sieve the flour and salt into a mixing bowl.
+Using your fingertips, roughly incorporate the melted ghee into the flour and then add the saffron and its soaking water followed by enough cold water (about 100-125ml) to make a soft but not sticky dough.
+Knead the dough in the bowl until smooth and then cover it and leave on one side at room temperature for 30 minutes.